-When tensors are sparse, prior techniques for statically determining the data allocation to memory may work well by incorporating the estimates about the sparsity of tensors and sizes of sparsity-encoded tensors.
-However, conservative estimations about dynamic sparsity levels may lead to inefficient utilization of memory banks.
-Efficient banking for non-conflicting accesses can be also challenging while leveraging dynamic sparsity (e.g., in accelerating training of the model, where sparse weights of layers are evolved and pruned).
+For pre-known sparsity, prior techniques for statically determining the data allocation to memory banks may work well by estimating sizes of encoded tensors.
+However, for dynamic sparsity, conservative estimations may lead to inefficient utilization of banks, and efficient banking for non-conflicting accesses can also be challenging.